National Treasure (Japan): Shrines

-National Treasures in the category of "shrines" (神社, jinja) include main halls (honden), oratories (haiden), gates, offering halls (heiden), purification halls (haraedono), and other structures associated with Shinto shrines.
-Presently, there are 43 National Treasures in this category, dating from the 12th century (late Heian period) to the 19th century (late Edo period).
+National Treasures in the category of "shrines" (神社, jinja) included main halls (honden), oratories (haiden), gates, offering halls (heiden), purification halls (haraedono), and other structures associated with Shinto shrines.
+Currently, there are 43 National Treasures in this category, dating from the 12th century (late Heian period) to the 19th century (late Edo period).
 According to the tradition of Shikinen sengū-sai (式年遷宮祭), the buildings or shrines were faithfully rebuilt at regular intervals, adhering to the original design.
 In this manner, ancient styles have been replicated through the centuries to the present day.
 The oldest designated extant shrine structure is the main hall at Ujigami Shrine, which dates from the 12th century (late Heian period).
 About half of the designated structures are located in three prefectures: Kyoto, Nara, and Shiga, all of which are in the Kansai region of Japan.
 Nikkō Tōshō-gū has five National Treasures.